hostettler/blog/_posts/2019-02-27-microservice-architecture-part-2.markdown

 " %}
 {% include success.html content="You just compiled the UI based on Angular 7.0" %}

+## Compose the microservices

 At this point, we have all the necessary components.
 Let's put everything together by starting the different docker compositions.
 The order in which we start the compositions is important as there are dependencies:
 - ``docker-compose-microservices.yml`` starts the [Kafka](https://kafka.apache.org/) message brocker and the microservices.
-This is what we start in part 1 to test that all the microservices are available.
+This is what we already tested in [part 1](https://www.hostettler.net/2019/02/17/microservice-architecture-part-1.html) to prove that all the microservices are available.
 - ``docker-compose-log.yml`` starts an [ElasticSearch, LogStash, and Kibana (ELK) suite](https://www.elastic.co/elk-stack) alongside a Logspout compagnon container to take care of logs.
-This will ALL logs from all containers and concentrate them into the ElasticSearch using Logstash.
-Kibana can then be used to analyze the logs and extract intelligence.
+This aggregates **ALL** logs from all containers and concentrate them into the ElasticSearch using Logstash.
+Kibana can then be used to analyze the logs and extract some intelligence, raise alerts and so on.
-- ``docker-compose-api-gw.yml`` starts an api-gateway that will route the calls to the services and handle security by delegating authentication to a indendity manager called [keyloak](https://www.keycloak.org/).
-It will also serve static content and serve as [TLS termination](https://en.wikipedia.org/wiki/TLS_termination_proxy).
+- ``docker-compose-api-gw.yml`` starts an api-gateway that routes the calls to the services and handle security by delegating authentication to a identity manager called [keyloak](https://www.keycloak.org/).
+It also serves static content and as [TLS termination](https://en.wikipedia.org/wiki/TLS_termination_proxy).

 {% highlight bash %}